keshhaslum/Workout-Flo/README.md

 ### 🟡 Version 1

-- **🌱 Next version:** Users would have a section of their favourite videos.
+- **🌱 Next version:** Users would have a section for their favourite videos.

 ### 📦 Dependencies